eyalben/awesome-macos-apps/README.md

 # awesome-macos-apps

-Curated list of recommended macOS apps
+Inspired by @guyzyl/awesome-macos-apps, I'd love to share my set of tools and apps I actually use :)